KyleLuther/SimplifiedDiffusion/readme.md

     return torch.stack(xs) # (nsteps, batch, channels, height, width)
 ```
-We start with an image of pure noise, then iteratively subtract some fraction of the predicted noise at each step, and add back in some new noise.
-In our code, the amount of subtraction and reinjection is controlled by the hyperparameters $\alpha$ and $\beta$ respectively.
-This subtraction/reinjection leads to a noise level which decays exponentially (see below for explanation).
+`sigma * model(x,sigma)` returns the predicted noise content of the partially generated image.
+So what is going on in this code is that we subtract some fraction `alpha` of the predicted noise, then reinject some amout of new noise `beta * sigma * torch.randn_like(x)`.
+Repeatedly performing this combination of noise subtraction/injection causes images to emerge from pure noise.
 Here are some generations after 50 epochs (45 minutes on Colab) of training on padded MNIST digits:

 <img src="generated.png"  height="200" />

-Most of the specifics are in the code itself, but I'll give an overview below.
+Probabilistic theories and interpretations of diffusion have been covered other places but are pretty technical (two complementary blogs are [here](https://yang-song.net/blog/2021/score/) and [here](https://lilianweng.github.io/posts/2021-07-11-diffusion-models/)) and as explained in the [NVIDIA paper](https://arxiv.org/abs/2206.00364) they leave a lot of unanswered questions about how to set most of the parameters.
+Therefore I'll just focus on the specifics of the code here.

 ## Overview